TylrPopcorn/The-Grid-Functional-based-/README.md

 Created using React.js

-This is a practice example using functional components in React.js
+This is a practice example using functional based components in React.js

 --  --  --